gajendhir/rnnotes/docs/npm/pkg-glbl.md

 react-native-rename <newname> -b <bundleIdentifier>
 ```

+This works fine if you had started your package with `react-native init` command.

 ```bash title="Example"
 react-native-rename myapp -b info.dataspec.myapp
 ```

 :::info Note

 This package does not attempt to properly rename build artifacts such as ios/build or Cocoa Pod installation targets.
-After renaming your project you should clean, build, and reinstall third party dependencies to get it running properly with the new name.
+After renaming your project you should *clean, build, and reinstall third party dependencies* to get it running properly with the new name.

 :::